fareedqk/fareedqk/README.md

 Fareed is an avid Flutter Developer and Data Scientist Specializing in ML & DL.

-* 🌍  I'm based in Pakistan
+* 🌍  From Pakistan 🇵🇰
-* ✉️  You can contact me at [faroodcp9@gmail.com](mailto:faroodcp9@gmail.com)
-* 🧠  I'm learning PyTorch, YOLO, SEEM
+* 🧠  Currently learning PyTorch, YOLO, SEEM, NLTK
-* 🤝  I'm open to collaborating on Flutter, Machine Learning, and Deep Learning
+* 🤝  Open to collaborating on Flutter, Machine Learning, and Deep Learning

 #### Skills